 Students, especially, can now communicate and share thoughts through various social media platforms in real-time, regardless of their geographical locations or distance.
 This is just one of the positive impacts of social media on student life.

 College and university students spend a lot of their time on social media.
 Why?
 Maybe it’s because there’s a huge amount of freedom in these platforms.
 Students are free to do as they choose and socialise with whoever they like.
 Through social media networks, they can create new friendships, express their views and opinions, and even create ‘new identities’.

 Social media also exposes students to a whole new way of learning.
 Research has shown that students who are frequent users of social media are more innovative and exhibit better memory.
 It opens up new avenues for researching, encouraging students to get creative and think outside the box - which in an age where innovation is highly prized, can go far!

 Unsure how well an essay or a project is going?
 With social media, your friends, family, and lecturers can provide insights throughout the process, hopefully leading to a better, more refined end product.

 In summary, social media can be an asset for learning, keeping students connected and engaged with their field, course, and peers.
+Students even find part-time jobs!
 The trick is figuring out how to navigate the fine line between productivity and procrastination.